This guide gives a summary of what schools should expect and what they need to do as part of an Ofsted inspection.

 This leaflet lists the information and documents that inspectors will need to see before and during the inspection.

 You will need to submit some of this information through the provider portal.

 We will send you your username and password for the portal separately.

 Inspectors will look at Ofsted Parent View to see the views of parents.

 Inspectors will also take into account the results of any past parent surveys, or other surveys, carried out by the school.
 Parents can tell Ofsted about their child’s school at any time using Ofsted Parent View.

 During the inspection

 The inspection will normally last 2 full days.
-For good primary schools and good or outstanding maintained nursery schools with less than 150 pupils, we will normally inspect for one day.
+Inspections of good primary schools and good or outstanding maintained nursery schools with less than 150 pupils will normally last for 1 day.
 The number of inspectors on the inspection team will vary according to the size and nature of the school.